Posts

 The tyre dealer will then Check Your vehicles tyres regularly, the outside of the for damage to the tread area and the sidewalls for cuts and cracks.
 Also important is to check the age of the tyre, this can be easily done by an expert fitter.
 Tyres do become out of date after six years and are affected by aging in the sidewalls.

-Check Your CARAVAN TYRES As stated above cracks start to form around the rim area due to the caravan wheels been stood in the Sun for long hours.
-Especially, during the Summer months.
-And eventually the carbon black, that is used in the manufacture of the caravan tyres, starts to break down.
 Small but deep cracks start to form around the rim area.
 This will eventually join up to create a very dangerous hazard.
 Indeed this is one of the most common cause for tyre blowouts on caravans and trailers.
 Any caravan tyres with cracks and cuts should be scrapped and replaced with a new tyre.
 Finally if everything is OK the pressures and tyre valves should be checked to the correct loading for your vehicle and trailer.

-Another important point is to have the vehicle loading checked on your caravan tyres,
+Another important point is to have the vehicle loading checked on your caravan tyres.

-to make sure that the wheel set up conforms to your caravan or trailers recommended weight carrying capacity.
-Some of the larger heavier vehicle require more heavy duty tyres to carry the extra loading, your tyre dealer will advise you on the correct fitments by advising you fit either re-enforced or larger ply rated ones.
+to make sure that the wheel setup conforms to your caravan’s or trailer’s recommended weight carrying capacity.
+Some of the larger, heavier vehicles require more heavy-duty tyres to carry the extra load; your tyre dealer will advise you on the correct fitments by advising you to fit either reinforced or larger ply rated ones.

-Check Your CARAVAN TYRES pressures, which should always be checked and adjusted when the pressures are cold before every journey.
-If in doubt replace with new and correct caravan tyres.
+Check Your CARAVAN tyres and pressures, which should always be checked and adjusted when the pressures are cold before every journey.
+If in doubt, replace them with new and correct caravan tyres.

 2020 Update

 Most drivers of these vehicles are responsible and do buy the correct tyres.
-Indeed tyre companies now make special tyres for these vehicles.
+Indeed, tyre companies now make special tyres for these vehicles.
 Michelin tyres are a good example.
-Hence offering the Michelin Agilis Camping tyre range.
+Hence, offering the Michelin Agilis Camping tyre range.

 Dear Mr. Roberts